pythonindia/pyconindia-handbook/guidelines/blog.rst

 Blog post is one of the official way to make announcement about PyCon India.
-Starting from Call For Proposals til end of conference all the announcement are written as blog posts.
+Starting from Call For Proposals till end of conference all the announcements are written as blog posts.
 15 - 20 blog posts are written every year.

 Guidelines
 ------